w3c/svgwg/master/types.md

 represent the current non-animated value of the reflected attribute.
 On getting <a href="#__svg__SVGAnimatedLengthList__baseVal">baseVal</a> or
 <a href="#__svg__SVGAnimatedLengthList__animVal">animVal</a>,
-an <a>SVGLengthList</a> object is returned that reflects the base value of the reflected attribute.</p>
+an [=SVGLengthList=] object is returned that reflects the base value of the reflected attribute.

 <h3 id="OtherDOMInterfaces">Other DOM interfaces</h3>